voczie/data-structures/Structs.md

 printf("%s %s, %d years old, has a chekout of $%.2f\n", jojo.first_name, jojo.last_name, jojo.age, jojo.checkout_price);
 ```

-### Another way to declare a Struct
+### Another way to declare a Struct variable
-We can declare a Struct and separately assign a variable of their type.
+We can define a Struct and separately declare a variable of their type.
 But it's also possible to declare a variable at the moment we create a structure.

 ```C
 // costumer.c